Route 1 maine accident today

 What To Do If You’ve Been Hurt in an Accident

 If you’ve been hurt in a collision in Maine, know that you are not alone, and legal help is available to you.
-In the immediate aftermath of a crash, it is not uncommon for people to be in shock, dazed, and unsure of what to do to protect themselves.
+In the aftermath of a crash, it is common for people to be in shock, dazed, and unsure of what to do to protect themselves.
 In the days and weeks after a crash, it is equally important to take specific measures to protect any injury claim you need to make.
-This is particularly true if your crash was caused by another driver’s negligence.
+And this is particularly true if another driver’s negligence caused your crash.

 After a crash, it’s crucial to take the following steps: